sportsdunia logo

 List of Best Current English Managers

-How We Ranked the Best English Football Managers Currently
+How We Ranked the Best English Football Managers in 2025?

-Impact on Players: The second parameter that was considered while compiling this list of the best current English managers was their impact on players.
+• Impact on Team Players: The second parameter that was considered while compiling this list of the best current English managers was their impact on teams, players, and their influence in getting the best out of them.

 Who are the Best English Managers Now?

-Although there have been numerous managers hailing from England, some have etched their names in the annals of football, while some gone lost in history.
-Let's not waste any more time and take a look at the ten best English managers in 2025.
+Although there have been numerous managers hailing from England to have worked with some of the well-known teams, only a few have etched their names in the annals of football, while some have gone lost in history.
+Let's not waste any more time and take a look at the best English managers in 2025 (In no particular ranking or order).

 Gary O’Neil (Image credit: X/@Wolves)

-O’Neil has proven his worth as a manager who was able to promote Bournemouth first, which itself was a hard task, and with Wolverhampton, he managed to keep the club in the Premier League despite constantly struggling with finances.
-Wolverhampton initially struggled this season, but they are now out of the relegation zone and have another season to prove themselves.
+The London-born Gary O’Neil has proven his worth as a manager who was able to promote AFC Bournemouth first, which itself was a hard task, and with Wolverhampton Wolves, he managed to keep the club in the Premier League despite constantly struggling with finances.
+The Wolves initially struggled this season, but they are now out of the relegation zone and have another season to prove themselves.

-Wolverhampton was a team with a defensive approach earlier, but now this team is capable of handling teams like Manchester City and Liverpool with a winning mentality, and not with a survival mentality.
+The former Wolverhampton boss turned his side into a strong defensive side earlier, which was well capable of handling teams like English giants Manchester City and Liverpool with a winning mentality, and not with a survival mentality.
 With a 25% win ratio, O’Neil’s overachievement in the Premier League earns him a high ranking.
 He lacks trophies, but his pragmatic approach keeps him ahead of Robins.
+He is currently without a club since leaving Wolves in December 2024.

 Total Trophies0